-The Japanese have planted their gardens and temple yards savvily for the future wonder over nature’s beauty.
-The German forester, Peter Wohlleben humanised trees in his best-selling book The Hidden Life of Trees: What They Feel, How They Communicate, writing “trees are very social beings, and they help each other out”.
+The Japanese have planted their gardens, parks and temple yards savvily for the future wondering at nature’s beauty.
+A German forester, Peter Wohlleben humanised trees in his best-selling book The Hidden Life of Trees: What They Feel, How They Communicate, writing “trees are very social beings, and they help each other out”.
 When you consider the life of trees and their relationships, you may see the autumnal wardrobe change with different eyes.

-Nature is the temple,
+Nature is the temple

-the Goddess that enlightens your spirit,
+The Goddess that enlightens your spirit

-guides the zen life you want.
+Guides the zen life you need

 Beyond Japan, there are many other locations for the best autumn leaves sightings.
 New England in the US bordering Canada, the UK and the Blue Mountains in New South Wales, Australia rank among the most visited fall destinations for nature lovers.
 Still, the perfection achieved by the rigorous Japanese is hard to surpass.
 Their garden landscaping and the meticulous attention to detail in planting the ideal species where they strike your eyes most emotionally, makes a trip to the island nation worth the Far-Eastern journey.
 The leaves changing in Japan is just magical!